 Credit will be granted either for AP or for the equivalent college course, but not for both.

-A student who has taken an Advanced Placement examination and whose scores satisfy Barnard’s requirements should have ETS send her scores immediately to the Office of the Registrar (107 Milbank Hall).
+A student who has taken an Advanced Placement examination and whose scores satisfy Barnard’s requirements should have ETS send the scores immediately to the Office of the Registrar (107 Milbank Hall).
 The Barnard ETS code is 2038.

 Students may apply Advanced Placement credit toward the degree only as described above.
 AP credit may not be applied toward fulfillment of major or general education requirements.
 Note that AP credit is not acceptable if it brings the number of transfer credits above 60 academic credits plus 1 physical education credit.
 Students may receive a maximum of 30 points of AP plus IB credit.